 Disciplinary decisions will be based on the preponderance of evidence, in other words, it is more likely than not an alleged incident occurred.
 A totality of all available and relevant evidence will be used to establish this preponderance.
 The burden and responsibility for gathering and evaluating evidence rests with the College.
 Accused students may elect to not self-incriminate and should be active in presenting relevant evidence to support their position.
 The intent of the disciplinary process is to provide an educational remedy that is in the best interest of all students and the preservation of the academic process.
 In extreme cases this may involve utilizing punitive actions such as suspension or expulsion.

-The Dean of Students, Associate Dean of Students, Dean of the Reese Center, Executive Director of the Lubbock Center, Director of the Plainview Center, or a Title IX Investigator is responsible for investigating reported student misconduct and evaluating evidence as to its accuracy, credibility, and sufficiency.
+The Dean of Students, Associate Dean of Students, Dean of the Reese Center, Executive Director of the Lubbock Center, Director of the Plainview Center, or a Title IX Investigator (as outlined in Policy FH) is responsible for investigating reported student misconduct and evaluating evidence as to its accuracy, credibility, and sufficiency.
 Upon concluding that a major offense has been committed and that there is sufficient evidence to prove this offense, a written statement is prepared that includes: the alleged violation and charges against the student; a statement of penalties to be imposed; and the explanation of student rights and due process.

 Where the accused individual is found not responsible for the alleged violation(s), the investigation should be closed.
 Where the accused individual accepts the finding that s/he violated college policy, the Dean or Director will impose appropriate sanctions for the violation.
 In all Title IX cases, the Dean of Students will take into consideration all information and will impose the appropriate sanctions.

-In the event that the accused individual rejects the findings in part or entirely, the Dean or Director will convene a hearing body, made up of a minimum of two of the following: Dean of Students, Associate Dean of Students, Dean of the Reese Center, Executive Director of the Lubbock Center, Director of the Plainview Center, Instructional Dean of student’s major, Department Chairperson of student’s major, faculty member of student’s choice and President of Student Government.
+In the event that the accused individual rejects the findings in part or entirely, the dean or director will convene a hearing body, made up of a minimum of two of the following: Dean of Students, Associate Dean of Students, Dean of the Reese Center, Executive Director of the Lubbock Center, Director of the Plainview Center, Instructional Dean of student’s major, Department Chairperson of student’s major, faculty member of student’s choice and President of Student Government.
 Only in situations involving criminal legal proceedings may the student request the representation of an attorney.
 However, the attorney may not speak on behalf of the student and the attorney does not have an active, participatory role in the process.
 If the student is allowed an attorney, an attorney representing South Plains College may also be in attendance.
 The hearing body will determine whether the accused individual is in violation of the contested aspects of the complaint.
 At the hearing, the findings of the investigation will be admitted, but are not binding on the decider(s) of fact.
 The hearing body will determine whether it is more likely than not that the accused individual violated the policies forming the basis of the charge.
 The goal of the hearing is to provide an equitable resolution via an equitable process, respecting the civil and legal rights of all participants.

-Where an accused individual is found in violation the Dean or Director will impose appropriate sanctions for the violation, as recommended by the hearing body.
-The Dean or Director has final decision making authority with regard to formal complaints, subject to appeal.
+Where an accused individual is found in violation the dean or director will impose appropriate sanctions for the violation, as recommended by the hearing body.
+The dean or director has final decision making authority with regard to formal complaints, subject to appeal.